influx6/sqlkit/readme.md

 - `@sql`

-Generate SQL package-level methods for interacting with database.
+Generate SQL package-level methods for interacting with the database.

-- `sqlapi`
+- `@sql_methods`

-Generate API package for interacting with CRUD operations for structs.
+Generate SQL package-level methods for CRUD interacting with the database.

 ## Usage